-%1 Specifies the name of the client from the NetBackup catalog. %2 Specifies the policy name from the NetBackup catalog. %3 Specifies the schedule name from the NetBackup catalog. %4 Specifies one of the following: FULL, INCR, CINC, UBAK, UARC %5 Specifies the status of the operation.
-It is the same status as is sent to the NetBackup server.
-The status is 0 for successful backups and 1 for partially successful backups.
-If an error occurs, the status is the value associated with that error.
+%1 Specifies the name of the client from the NetBackup catalog. %2 Specifies the policy name from the NetBackup catalog. %3 Specifies the schedule name from the NetBackup catalog. %4 Specifies one of the following: FULL, INCR, CINC, UBAK, UARC %5 Specifies the exit code from bpbkar.
+The status is the client status and does no indicate that the backup is complete and successful.
+The client can display a status 0 when, due to a failure on the server, the All Log Entries report displays a status 84.